 Depending on which type of lining you choose, thermal drapes can also block part or all of the light, effectively serving as “dimout” or “blackout” drapes.
 And they can even help block noise, including outdoor noise and echoes in large rooms.

 Not all seamstresses or drapery workrooms will make insulated drapes, because they’re difficult to sew.
-But we love the challenge of creating beautiful, insulated draperies, and we can make them in any size, to fit sliding glass doors, patio doors, and all types of windows (including 2-story windows).
+But we enjoy the challenge of creating beautiful, insulated draperies, and we can make them in any size, to fit sliding glass doors, patio doors, and all types of windows (including 2-story windows).

 We can custom-fabricate a variety of blackout drapes and window treatments, including the following: